Lamont Paris: Chattanooga

 On April 4, 2017, Paris was introduced as the 20th head coach in Chattanooga history, replacing Matt McCall who left to become the head coach at Massachusetts.
 During the 2021–22 season, Paris led the Mocs to a 27–8 record and the Southern Conference regular season and tournament championships.
-In the NCAA Tournament, 13th seeded Chattanooga narrowly lost to Illinois 54-53.
+In the NCAA Tournament, 13th seeded Chattanooga narrowly lost to Illinois 54–53.

 South Carolina

-On March 22, 2022, Paris was officially announced as head basketball coach at South Carolina, becoming the first African-American to lead the Gamecocks' men's basketball program.
-He signed a five year deal with the program and replaced Frank Martin.
+On March 22, 2022, Paris was officially announced as head basketball coach at South Carolina, replacing Frank Martin.
+Paris, who signed a five-year deal, became the first African-American to lead the Gamecocks' men's basketball program.
+The 2023-2024 season saw Paris named SEC Coach of the Year after leading the Gamecocks to a 13-5 conference record and 26-7 overall record ahead of the NCAA tournament.
+He was also named a finalist for the 2023-24 Werner Ladder Naismith Men's College Coach of the Year Award.